mixcloud/django-experiments/README.rst

 If you wish to find out what experiment alternative a user is part of, but not enroll them if they are not yet a member, you can use get_alternative.
-This will return 'control' if the user is not enrolled.
+This will return 'control' if the user is not enrolled. 'control' is also returned for users who are enrolled in the experiment but have been assigned to the control group - there is no way to differentiate between these cases.

 ::